 The team constantly revisits its modeling techniques, bringing in new modeling components and technologies into Falcon models.
 Over the years, many data mining and machine learning techniques have been extensively explored in consortium model builds.
 FICO modeling has focused on two main modeling categories, the unsupervised/semi-supervised solutions and more sophisticated supervised modeling solutions.

 The unsupervised/semi-supervised modeling includes outlier detection, Principal Component Analysis (PCA), and self-calibrating models.
-This solution is mostly targeted to emerging markets, where data availability is an issue and fraud tagging is not accurate.
+This solution is mostly targeted at emerging markets, where data availability is an issue and fraud tagging are not accurate.
 Therefore, data is insufficient to build a supervised model, and self-calibrating technology is used in building an outlier model relying on learning outlier values in real-time.
 Generally, the implementation of the outlier detection models is efficient, but the model performance is lower than the supervised model such as a Neural Network.

 FICO’s supervised models are built on unrivaled data consortiums.
 FICO collects financial data from banks around the world.
 With well-designed data specifications, FICO collects rich transactions and fraud information that provides great value in fraud detection.
 Beyond Neural Network models, FICO scientists have studied Logistic Regression, Support Vector Machines (SVM), Genetic Algorithms (GA), and many bagging and boosting learning algorithms in building Ensemble models.
 These alternative techniques have been found to be impractical in fraud detection due to excessive training time and computational cost (CPU and memory usage).
 Many of those modeling techniques are computationally expensive to score transactions in real-time when compared to Neural Network models.

 Falcon models use Neural Networks because of their high performance and efficiency in processing transactions in real-time.
 The seamless integration with the Falcon software makes it highly efficient to provide real-time solutions for our consortium members.

+A Neural Network model was compared with a Random Forest model by FICO.
+It was observed that the Neural Network model performed better.